 Pflueger Spinning Rod and Reel Combo in both Ultralight and Medium action.
 Fishing with this combo is awesome.
 I use the ultralight version for trout and panfish and I use the medium action version for smallmouth, pike, walleye, and river musky.
 Definitely high quality rods, reels, and line for an affordable price.
 I toss on 6 LB test if I am targeting trout with the ultralight version.
 If I am targeting fish with the medium action rod I use 20-30 LB braid with a leader of fluorocarbon in front of it.
 Check below for the exact line.

-For small river musky fishing I suggest a medium heavy / heavy spinning rod like the Ugly Stik Bigwater which does the job just fine with big musky.
-Musky are not known for their prolific fights and you can usually get them into the night in less than 30 seconds.
+For small river musky fishing I suggest a medium heavy / heavy spinning rod like the St. Croix Premiere XH Spinning Rod paired with a size 40 Pflueger Presidential XT Spinning reel.
+However, if you are trying to be economical you can get by musky fishing with the Ugly Stik Bigwater which does the job just fine with big musky.
+Musky are not known for their prolific fights and you can usually get them into the net in less than 30 seconds.
 This rod does just fine and doesn’t break any bank.
-You could pair it with a regular quality medium heavy spinning reel and be just fine.
+You could pair it with a regular quality medium heavy spinning reel (Size 40) and be just fine.
 If you are hunting trophy muskies in big lakes and reservoirs then perhaps you would want to upgrade the rod and reel.
 But, for small river action, this works well.